 For instance, the Marketing team recently modified the Google Ads account linked to your Google Analytics property because they have different Ads accounts now for different lines of business.

 For this reason, they have created separate sub-properties to link one account to each of them based on the collected data.
 This becomes important information for analysts who would want to generate audiences accordingly.
-This is why new Google Analytics 360 has come up with Enhanced Change History and Audit functionality.
+This is why the new Google Analytics 360 has come up with Enhanced Change History and Audit functionality.

 In a nutshell…

-The new enterprise version of Google Analytics 360 (GA4 360) is quite sophisticated and well equipped with many advanced features.
+The new enterprise version of Google Analytics 360 (GA4 360) is quite sophisticated and well-equipped with many advanced features.
 It has many more uplifted use cases for remarketing, optimized lead generation, and various Google products.
 All of these are linking parts from its advanced analytical reporting and generating insights abilities.
 Remember, we have created a quick-start checklist to make the transition from UA to GA4 simple and easy.

 Do let us know if you need any support or have queries!
 To start your migration journey know the full details and pricing plans here.